Accessibility at St. Peter’s in the City

 What to expect in a Sunday morning service.

 Be yourself and enjoy it.
 Nothing bad will happen if you “get it wrong”.
 You are welcome.
 This is just to let you know what usually happens so you can feel prepared.
-If you would find it easier to meet with a friendly person outside church and go in with them, please contact us here or phone Hilary on 01332 360790 and we’ll arrange this.
+If you would find it easier to meet with a friendly person outside church and go in with them, please contact us here or telephone 01332 360790 and we’ll arrange this.

 You are welcome whether you believe in Jesus, believe something else, believe nothing or are not sure what you believe.